Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 title: Create Development Wallet
 ---

+## Prerequisites

+- You have successfully installed Wire Sysio and Wire CDT on your computer.
+See [Binary Installation](./install-dependencies.md#binary-installation) instructions.
+- You have completed [Launch Local Node](./launch-local-node.mdx) guide.

 ## Overview

 Wallets store public-private key pairs, which are needed for signing operations performed on the blockchain.
 They can be accessed through the use of `clio` command line tool.
 This section explains how to create, manage, and unlock wallets using the `clio` CLI, including generating and importing keys into wallets.
 For more information on `clio` commands and usage, refer to [clio's CLI Reference](../api-reference/tooling/clio/command-reference/index.md).